-- Group facilitators shall utilize readiness risk factors to refer and connect families to services that they may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
+- Group facilitators shall utilize readiness risk factors to refer and connect families to services that they need may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
 Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard. - 70% of families served must have at least one successful connection per program year. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 7 days of referral.

-• Motheread/Fatheread group facilitators must complete the three-day Motheread Institute before implementing the program.
+Motheread/Fatheread group facilitators must complete the three-day Motheread Institute before implementing the program.

-- First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement. - All group facilitators must complete, at minimum, baseline and post assessments of the primary adult client identified within each enrolled case using the TABE (Test of Adult Basic Education).
-The testing schedule should align with adult
+• First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement.

-- education assessment policy as set by SCDE.
+- All group facilitators must complete, at minimum, baseline and post assessments of the primary adult client identified within each enrolled case using the TABE (Test of Adult Basic Education).
+The testing schedule should align with adult education assessment policy as set by SCDE.
 This is only required if the program is delivered within a Family Literacy Program. - Other assessments of the Motheread/Fatheread Program shall be administered in accordance with instruction in the Motheread/Fatheread Teacher's Guide.
 They include the "Daily Out of Class Record" Log and "End of Class Evaluation Form".

-Parent Child+ works one-on-one with families who, despite facing significant life challenges, are committed to building a brighter future for their children and themselves.
-Over the course of two years, families receive 92 home visits and acquire a library of high-quality books, educational toys, and curricular guide sheets with tips on development, learning, and play.
+Parent Child + is designed for families with children 16 - 48 months of age, facing significant obstacles to school and life success as a result of poverty, low literacy, limited education, language barriers, geographic isolation, and/or homelessness.
+Over the course of two years, families are eligible to receive high - quality books, educational toys, and curricular guide sheets with tips on development, learning, and play.